 Employee Relations Documentation

 One manager writes a detailed memo.
 Another has a verbal conversation with no record.
 When the organization later tries to defend a termination, it can only produce one of those.
 Standardized templates, clear decision guides, and mandatory review checkpoints before formal action close that gap.
-Consistent documentation is the difference between a defensible decision and a liability.
+Consistent employee relations documentation is the difference between a defensible decision and a liability.

 Leave Administration